 - a.
 Nonspendable fund balance includes amounts that are not in a spendable form or are required to be maintained intact indefinitely.
-The District did not have a nonspendable fund balance at June 30, 2022. - b.
+The District did not have a nonspendable fund balance at June 30, 2024. - b.
 Restricted fund balance includes amounts that can be spent only for the specific purposes stipulated by creditors, grantors, contributors, or laws or regulations of other governments.
-The District did not have a restricted fund balance at June 30, 2022. - c.
+The District did not have a restricted fund balance at June 30, 2024. - c.
 Committed fund balance includes amounts that can be used only for the specific purposes determined by the District through approval of resolutions.
 Commitments may be changed or lifted only by the District making the same formal action that imposed the constraint originally.
-The District did not have a committed fund balance at June 30, 2022. - d.
+The District did not have a committed fund balance at June 30, 2024. - d.
 Assigned fund balance comprises the amounts intended to be used for a specific purpose.
 Intent can be expressed by the board of trustees or the District director.
 No formal action is required.
-The District did not have an assigned fund balance at June 30, 2022. - e.
-Unassigned fund balance is the residual balance not contained in or "nonspendable fund balance" or "restricted fund balance" or "committed fund balance" or "assigned fund balance."
+The District did not have an assigned fund balance at June 30, 2024. - e.
+Unassigned fund balance is the residual balance that has not been classified as nonspendable, restricted, committed, assigned.

-CONCORD FIRE PROTECTION DISTRICT NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2022
+NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2024